 Diverting Surface Water

-If you have riparian water rights, you are legally allowed to divert it onto your property.
+If you have riparian water rights, you can legally divert it onto your property.
 However, it must drain back into the same source where it was taken.
 You are not allowed to divert the water into a storage area like a reservoir or pond.
 You’ll need a permit if you want to store diverted water.

 It is possible to get appropriative water rights from a stream or other water source.
 You’ll need to apply with the Water Board.
 The maximum amount of water you’ll be able to use is 4,500 gallons per day for immediate use or 10 acre-feet per year for storage.
 If the water source is already fully appropriated, then you won’t be given a permit to use it at all.